lewishowles/components/src/components/interaction/dropdown-menu/dropdown-menu.md

 # `dropdown-menu`

 `dropdown-menu` provides an accessible action menu with a button trigger and keyboard navigation.
 Best used for menus with multiple action buttons; for example in `data-table` bulk actions or rows.
+Until the `lg` breakpoint, the contents of `dropdown-menu` are shown as a sheet.

 For a simple summary-details or floating content area, use `summary-details` or `floating-details` instead.